ookk2011/wuseman-EMAGNET/README.md

 #### Congrats windows users, here is a tutorial how you can get started in ~1min

+##### Install Emagnet on Windows 10

+      Install Ubuntu or any other distro from Microsoft Store When installation has been done, hit _start_
+      Now type _sudo -s_ and enter your password
+      Now update repo and install git, just copy and paste the below linee All I can say is, have phun! :-) Emagnet has been installed.

+      apt update; apt install git -y; git clone https://github.com/wuseman/EMAGNET;cd EMAGNET; bash emagnet-setup.sh; emagnet -e

 ![Screenshot](_video/emagnet-on-windows.gif)

 #### _Emagnet keep watch, so you don’t have to._